Middle East and North Africa

-With around 15.7 million refugees, the Middle East and North Africa region accounts for 24% of UNHCR’s budget in 2023, with the majority of funds going towards basic needs, cash assistance and shelter.
+With some 15.6 million forcibly displaced and stateless people, the Middle East and North Africa region accounts for 24 per cent of UNHCR's budget in 2023, with most funds going towards basic needs, cash assistance and shelter.

-The region continues to face economic, political and security challenges, and the needs of the internally displaced, refugees and returnee population remain high.
-They lack access to basic services and need UNHCR’s support in promoting their self-reliance and integration into national systems and social protection schemes.
+The region continues to face economic, political and security challenges, and the needs of the internally displaced, refugees and returnees remain high.
+They lack access to essential services and need UNHCR's support in promoting their self-reliance and integration into national systems and social protection schemes.

 UNHCR's work in the region

 Together with partners, we advocate for improved asylum laws and systems and for durable solutions, enabling people to make free and informed decisions regarding their future, either through sustainable return when possible or building a future in a new country.

 Text and media 12